 The Great British Entrepreneur Awards founder Francessca James met with the Chancellor of the Exchequer, Rishi Sunak to ask him questions about entrepreneurship, from entrepreneurs in our own community.

-You can watch the full interview with the Chancellor here.
+Watch the full interview with the Chancellor of the Exchequer here.